Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

 Bounds on the algorithms' computational and memory complexities are provided in Section \ref{sub:costs-and-error-to-cost-tradeoff-of-RD-root-tracking-in-main-results-section}.
-One might expect the computational cost to increase as the error is required to be smaller.
-Indeed, we provide an estimate of this tradeoff for our algorithms.
-Unlike the Blahut-Arimoto algorithm, which computes solutions only at specified grid points, when our Algorithm \ref{algo:root-tracking-for-RD} terminates, only a fixed computational cost is needed to extrapolate any off-grid point.
-In principle, this allows approximating the entire solution curve with few grid points by using high-order expansions, at least in well-behaved examples.
-While high-order expansions may not be practical due to their high computational costs, this is demonstrated in Figure \ref{fig:7-points-example}.
+One might expect the computational cost to increase if a smaller error is required.
+Indeed, we estimate of this tradeoff for our algorithms.
+Unlike the Blahut-Arimoto algorithm, which computes solutions only at specified grid points, when our root-tracking Algorithm \ref{algo:root-tracking-for-RD} terminates, only a fixed computational cost is needed to extrapolate any off-grid point.
+In principle, the entire solution curve can be approximated from few grid points by using high-order expansions, at least in well-behaved examples.
+Although high orders may not be practical due to their computational costs, this is demonstrated in Figure \ref{fig:7-points-example}.
 Suggestions on improving our algorithms' efficiency are discussed in Section \ref{sub:efficient-RD-root-tracking}.

 This section is complemented by several Sections in Part \ref{part:details}, corresponding to the subsections of Section \ref{sec:RD-solution-curve-from-RD-beta-derivs}.
-In Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}, we provide some basic results on RD bifurcations, for the first time to our knowledge.
+In Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}, we provide several basic results on RD bifurcations, to our knowledge for the first time.
 This allows us to tell when does our Algorithm \ref{algo:root-tracking-for-RD} follow the optimal branch, explain why it may fail, and consider improvements.
 Section \ref{part:details}.\ref{sec:error-analysis} follows standard error analysis results in the literature to provide the guarantees and error estimates for our case.
 In the context of numerical solutions of ODEs, a computational difficulty stems from the existence of bifurcations.
-Thus, in a sense, our algorithm trades the bifurcations' hefty computational cost due to Blahut-Arimoto's critical slowing down \cite{agmon2021critical} with reduced accuracy near bifurcations.
+Thus, in a sense, our algorithm trades the bifurcations' hefty computational cost due to Blahut-Arimoto's critical slowing down with reduced accuracy near bifurcations.
 Finally, Section \ref{part:details}.\ref{sec:computational-complexities} bounds the computational and memory costs, both of root-tracking in general, and of its specialization to rate-distortion.